Deposit Account Agreement

-If a dispute involving $50,000 or more (including all claims of all parties) arises between us with respect to the account, this Agreement and its enforcement, or our account services, either of us may require that it be resolved by judicial reference in accordance with California Code of Civil Procedure, Sections 638, et seq. instead of by litigation or arbitration.
+Judicial Reference.
+To the extent any court refuses to enforce the arbitration provisions of this Dispute Resolution section or if they are otherwise inapplicable, then at the election of either of us, the Claim will be resolved by judicial reference in accordance with California Code of Civil Procedure, Sections 638, et seq. instead of by litigation or arbitration.
 The reference proceeding will take place solely on an individual basis and without any joinder of multiple parties’ claims or as a form of class or other representative action.
 The referee shall be a retired judge, agreed upon by the parties or appointed by the court.
 The costs of the reference procedure, including the fee for the court reporter, shall be paid equally by all parties as the costs are incurred.
 The referee shall hear all pre-trial and post-trial matters, including requests for equitable relief, prepare an award with written findings of fact and conclusions of law, and apportion costs as appropriate.
 Judgment upon the award shall be entered in the court in which such proceeding was commenced and all parties shall have full rights of appeal.

 Rights to Other Remedies.
 This Dispute Resolution section will not be deemed to limit or constrain either party’s right to exercise self-help remedies such as set off, to obtain provisional or ancillary remedies such as injunctive relief or the appointment of a receiver, to interplead funds in the event of a dispute, to exercise any right or remedy as a secured party against any collateral pursuant to the terms of a security agreement, or to comply with legal process involving accounts or other property.
-Venue for any action brought in accordance with this provision shall be in the State of California.

 Account Verification.
 We may use a third party service to verify and obtain information regarding your previous banking relationships.
 We may also report the status, history and/or closure of your account to such third party services.